T0b1asN/Networking-Test-1/README.md

 ### Building

-After building for the first time, you should put the missing dll files into the Debug or Release folder.
-Missing are:
+After building for the first time, unpack the bin zip-files next to the Debug/Release folder, named "_DebugBin.zip" and "_ReleaseBin.zip".
+Put the resulting dll files in the corresponding folder.

-* Debug: sfml-*-d.dll (replace asterisc by different modules) and mpir.dll
-* Release: mpir.dll

 ## Planned features for 3.0.0: